Tech Trust: History

 Peter Sweatman founded Tech Trust (known then as Charity Technology Trust) to bring together key players in the charity, business and technology sectors.
 Among the initial supporters of Charity Technology Trust (CTT) were Charles Dunstone, Peter Wheeler, Lord Joel Joffe, Tessa Baring and Michael Young, Baron Young of Dartington.

 The charity’s first initiative was CTT Raffles, which provided online raffling technology to UK charities.
 The CTT Raffles platform was supported by James Redhead, and offered a tailored online raffling engine, along with data capture, collation and processing of entries and marketing support.
 It launched in May 2001 with the support of Oxfam, Guide Dogs for the Blind, Barnardo's, PDSA and the National Trust.

 In 2003, the charity branched out into e-communications, offering a charity email service that allowed leading charities to make a number of email marketing campaigns throughout the year.
 In 2008, they partnered with dotmailer to offer a new, low-cost email marketing system to charities and not-for-profits.
 The service was known as CTTMail, but has since been rebranded to tt-mail.

 In 2006, Charity Technology Trust joined the global software donation programme run by TechSoup to deliver Microsoft’s donation programme in the UK.
 The scheme is open to all UK registered charities, who pay an administration fee, usually of between 4 and 8 per cent of retail price.
 CTT was already providing Cisco donated products through an online shop on its CTXchange website (now tt-exchange).
 Since then, the programme has expanded to include a number of different digital technology partners.

 In October 2013, Charity Technology Trust (CTT) changed its name to Technology Trust.
 In October 2017, the name was changed again to Tech Trust.
 The registered charity name and company name has remained the same.
+As of 2019, the company is now called Charity Digital.

-The last Chief Executive, Richard Craig, stepped down in January 2018.
-The current Chair is Charles Mindenhall.
+UK-based charities used to access discounted and donated products through the "Charity Digital Exchange", the UK-based subsidiary of the global network TechSoup, run by Charity Digital.
+From 1st July 2025, the Charity Digital Exchange product catalogue that was previously hosted by Charity Digital was transitioned to be managed directly by TechSoup UK.
+TechSoup, continue to provide many of the same discounted products that were available to charities under the previous branding of "Charity Digital Exchange".